 This time I needed to revise Irregular Verbs and this is how I did it.

-♥Then, I asked them to choose an irregular verb in the past form from the ones we had studied and write it on a piece of paper.
+- Then, I asked each of them to choose an irregular verb from the ones we had studied.
+I told them to write it down in its irregular past form on a piece of paper.

-♥Every row is a team, so they should make sure every student in the same team has chosen a different word.
+- Every row is a team, so they should make sure every student in the same team has chosen a different irregular verb.

-♥Tell them you are going to say a verb at a time, using the infinitive form.
-When the students hear the infinitive for the irregular they have chosen they must say the past tense aloud and then sit down.
+- Tell them you are going to say a verb at a time, using the infinitive form.
+When the students hear the infinitive for the irregular they have chosen, they must say the irregular past form aloud and then sit down.